opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Printing Xsheets
 ----------------
-An xsheet can be saved as HTML file in order to view it on any computer by using an Internet browser, and to print it on paper.
+An Xsheet can be saved as HTML file in order to view it on any computer by using an Internet browser, and to print it on paper.

-The HTML file contains a header with general information, several tables, whose length and width you can decide, representing the xsheet with exposed levels and objects movements, and a list of the levels exposed in the xsheet with the related location on disk.
+The HTML file contains a header with general information, several tables, whose length and width you can decide, representing the Xsheet with exposed levels and objects movements, and a list of the levels exposed in the Xsheet with the related location on disk.

-If any sub-xsheets are used in the scene, they are displayed after the main xsheet where they are exposed.
+If any Sub-Xsheets are used in the scene, they are displayed after the main Xsheet where they are exposed.

 The information displayed in the header and the appearance of the HTML table can be set by editing the following files located in the folder ``OpenToonz_stuff\profiles\layouts\settings`` :

-- ``xsheet_html.xml``  contains the information used for the HTML xsheet header, and the size for the tables used to represent the xsheet content.
+- ``xsheet_html.xml``  contains the information used for the HTML Xsheet header, and the size for the tables used to represent the Xsheet content.

-- ``xsheet.css``  is a Cascading Style Sheet file that is used to define the colors, layout, and other aspects of the HTML xsheet file (see below ).
+- ``xsheet.css``  is a Cascading Style Sheet file that is used to define the colors, layout, and other aspects of the HTML Xsheet file (see below ).

 When using the Print Xsheet command, a dialog with information about the location and name of the generated HTML file is displayed; then the generated HTML file is displayed in your default browser.

 The HTML file is saved in the same location of the TNZ file; the CSS file used for its formatting is generated as well, by copying the one located in the folder ``OpenToonz_stuff\profiles\layouts\settings`` .
-If a CSS file is already available in the location where the HTML xsheet file is saved, it will be used instead of generating a new one.
+If a CSS file is already available in the location where the HTML Xsheet file is saved, it will be used instead of generating a new one.

-.. note:: If you want to move the HTML xsheet file, you should move the CSS file as well, in order to preserve the HTML file appearance as defined by the CSS file.
+.. note:: If you want to move the HTML Xsheet file, you should move the CSS file as well, in order to preserve the HTML file appearance as defined by the CSS file.

 .. _editing_the_html_xsheet_header_and_table_size:

 Editing the HTML Xsheet Header and Table Size
 '''''''''''''''''''''''''''''''''''''''''''''
-The HTML xsheet header and the size for the tables used to represent the xsheet content can be defined by editing the`` xsheet_html.xml``  file available in the folder ``OpenToonz_stuff\profiles\layouts\settings`` .
+The HTML Xsheet header and the size for the tables used to represent the Xsheet content can be defined by editing the`` xsheet_html.xml``  file available in the folder ``OpenToonz_stuff\profiles\layouts\settings`` .
 It can be edited with any text editor software, e.g. Notepad or TextEdit.

 The whole text is included in the tag ``xsheet_html`` , that contains the elements ``page``  and ``info`` , where the different users and roles are defined.
 The basic structure of the file is the following: